tartansandal/tartansandal.github.io/_posts/2020-01-20-github-pages-on-fedora.md

 ## Installing Jekyll on Fedora 31

-Unfortunately the [GitHub Guide] and the [Jekyll Guide] did not strictly agree on how to install Jekyll, and some of the advice relating to [Ruby], [RubyGems], and [Bundler] did not seem appropriate for Fedora.
+Unfortunately the [GitHub Guide] and the [Jekyll Guide] did not strictly agree on how to install Jekyll, and some advice relating to [Ruby], [RubyGems], and [Bundler] did not seem appropriate for Fedora.

 Some research and experimentation was required to find the best path forward.